API Gateway Pattern

 Jump to search

-An API Gateway Pattern is a microservices architecture pattern that acts as a single entry point for external consumers to access and interact with multiple independent microservices within a system.
+An API Gateway Pattern is a microservices architecture pattern that can support API gateway pattern implementation tasks by providing a single entry point for external consumers to access multiple backend microservices through API gateway pattern routing mechanisms.

 - Context: